Grit1021/Two-layer-neural-network-for-classification-on-MNIST-dataset/README.md

 - Model

-A trained model with 98.37% accuracy on the test dataset is available at the cloud drive with extracting password 'cvcv'.
+A trained model with 98.37% accuracy on the test dataset is available at the [cloud drive](https://pan.baidu.com/s/1wIt9RMwZCdqEtjD0jDOigA?pwd=cvcv) with extracting password 'cvcv'.

-Use the following code to load the model.
+Use the following code "nn = Network.load(r'mymodel.txt')" to load the model.

-nn = Network.load(r'mymodel.txt')

 - Dataset